eugenetriguba/lirc/docs/source/installation.rst

 Windows:

-  * WinLIRC at http://winlirc.sourceforge.net/ is a port for Windows.
+  * `WinLIRC <http://winlirc.sourceforge.net/>`_ is a port for Windows.
     It works a bit differently since it is just a collection of files in a folder that you run.
-More information on that can be found at `using LIRC on Windows <./using-lirc-on-windows.html>`_.
+More information on setting up WinLIRC can be found at `configuring the system LIRC <./configuring-system-lirc.html>`_.

 macOS:

-  * There is a port on MacPorts at https://ports.macports.org/port/lirc/summary with it's source code on GitHub at https://github.com/andyvand/LIRC.
+  * There is `a port on MacPorts <https://ports.macports.org/port/lirc/summary>`_ with it's `source code on GitHub <https://github.com/andyvand/LIRC>`_.
 However, it doesn't appear to be maintained any longer and is not the latest LIRC version.
-    You can then run ``port install lirc`` or build the package from source using the instructions on the README of the GitHub repository.
+    You can still install it using ``port install lirc`` or build the package from source using the instructions on the README of the GitHub repository.